doc-metrix/contributing/README.md

 ===
 ### Naming Conventions

-Specification repository names should describe the metrics included in the specification.
-For example, a specification describing CPU related metrics should be named `cpu`.
-A specification describing memory related metrics should be named `memory` or shortened to `mem`.
+Documentation repository names should describe the metrics included in the documentation.
+For example, documentation describing CPU related metrics should be named `cpu`.
+Documentation describing memory related metrics should be named `memory` or shortened to `mem`.
 Additional examples include `network`, `sensors-power`, `sensors-temperature`, `processes`, `vm`, etc.

 Metric names should use dot notation.
 For example,